What Is The Ketogenic Diet?

 Under normal circumstances, most body cells prefer using blood sugar from carbohydrates (usually glucose) as the primary source of energy.

-A ketogenic diet has less of this carbohydrate, and so the blood has less circulating sugar.
+A beginners guide to keto has less of this carbohydrate, and so the blood has less circulating sugar.

 When the body is devoid of circulating blood sugar from food, it begins to break down the stored fats into ketone bodies, a process called ketosis.
 At this stage, most of your body cells start using ketones to generate energy.